jacobxperez/rams/.github/CONTRIBUTING.md

     well-being.
 But only well-executed objects can be beautiful.

 4. **Good design makes a product understandable**
     It clarifies the product’s structure.
-Better still, it can make the prod- uct talk.
+Better still, it can make the product talk.
 At best, it is self-explanatory.

 5. **Good design is unobtrusive**
     Products fulfilling a purpose are like tools.
 They are neither decorative